 The effect of the activities covered by the COA's ITP, including specifically its Barton Springs Pool HCP conservation measures, must also be considered in the District's cumulative take estimate and impact assessment, and in the Biological Opinion by the Service.
 The COA's covered activities are mostly scheduled recurring activities subject to postponement or cancellation during periods when the Covered Species are under duress from natural or anthropogenic causes.
 While also subject to annual limits, the total cumulative take during the COA's 15-year ITP is 38,365 Barton Springs salamanders and 1,025 Austin blind salamanders, reflecting the recurring, frequent, episodic, and to some extent discretionary covered activities associated with the Barton Springs Pool HCP.
-The District's cumulative take estimates for its Covered Activities, which are continuous and largely non-discretionary, are 3,740, or 10% and 4,482, or 436% of the COA's cumulative take of Barton Springs and Austin blind salamanders, respectively.
-(The disparity in take between the species is because the COA's activities cause take of only incidental numbers of Austin blind salamanders in the surface environments of the outlets, rather than in both the surface and subterranean environments as the District's Covered Activities potentially do.)
+The District's cumulative take estimates for its Covered Activities, which are continuous and largely non-discretionary, are 20,2003,740, or 5310%, and 4,2604,482, or 416436%, of the COA's cumulative take of Barton Springs and Austin blind salamanders, respectively.
+(The disparity in the take comparison percentages between the species is because the COA's activities cause take of only incidental numbers of Austin blind salamanders in the surface environments of the outlets, rather than in both the surface and subterranean environments as the District's Covered Activities potentially do.)